THE ARTISTIC DISCOVERY CONTEST

 • Drawings: colored pencil, pencil, ink, marker, pastels, charcoal (It is recommended that

 • Mixed Media: use of more than two mediums such as pencil, ink, watercolor, etc.

 Each entry must be original in concept, design, and execution and may not violate U.S. copyright laws.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
 For more information on copyright laws, we recommend you visit the Scholastic website: http://www.artandwriting.org/wp-content/uploads/2012/08/A-Guide-to-Copyright-and-Plagiarism.pdf

-The deadline for submission is May 3, 2017.
+The deadline for submission is Friday, May 4, 2018 by close of business.
 All art work should be dropped off to our Congressional District Office at: 10 Melrose Avenue, Suite 210, Cherry Hill, NJ 08003.
 Our office is open Monday through Friday from 9 AM until 5 PM.
 If you have any questions or need to make other arrangements, please give us a call at 856-427-7000.